Kyriosity/read-write/README+/software/QA/README+/errors/README+/bugs.md

 &nbsp; &nbsp; 🔬 Viruses and malware are **not** bugs.
 As well as missing features or bad UX.\
 &nbsp; &nbsp; ➿ Not only code but hardware vulnerabilities may cause bugs.
 Remember [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))<sup><b>w</b></sup>.\
 &nbsp; &nbsp; 🔎 Bugs can be permanent and sporadic, easy reproducable and not.\
-&nbsp; &nbsp; 🍴 Vulnerability to external errors and attacks is also a bug.
-(SQL injection, DDoS, user input of nonsense values, ...)
+&nbsp; &nbsp; 🍴 Vulnerability to external errors and attacks is also a bug: SQL injection, DDoS, user input of nonsense values, ...\
+&nbsp; &nbsp; <ins>&thinsp;Bugs are "physical" &thinsp;&mdash;&thinsp; they can be traced to bits, distinguishing them from general errors.&thinsp;</ins>

 Let's assume the samely short word <mark><samp>&thinsp;<b>F&thinsp;I&thinsp;X</b>&thinsp;</samp></mark> for measures to handle the **found** bugs.